Requirement: Connect to Azure AD with PowerShell.

 This will download and install the PowerShell module for Azure Active Directory to your local computer.
 (AKA: Azure Active Directory PowerShell for Graph)

-To update the existing Azure AD module to the latest version, run this command:
+To update the existing Azure AD module to the latest version, run the following command as admin:

 Update-Module -Name AzureAD

-You can also get the credentials and connect to Azure AD, as:
+You can also get the credentials prompt to enter the username and password of an admin account and connect to Azure AD:

 Connect-AzureAD -Credential (Get-Credential)

-But the above method doesn’t support two-factor authentication!
+But the above two methods don’t support two-factor authentication!

 Get-Command -Module AzureAD